 When I was young, we had a rotary telephone on the kitchen counter (for those of you under 40, you may have seen one of these babies in a museum!).
 When someone wanted to get in touch, they called and the phone rang.
 If no one was home, the caller eventually gave up because there was nothing called an answering machine then.
 Those came later with those tiny little cassette tapes.
 If no one was home to answer the phone, you were disappointed, but simply called back.
-In the intervening years (you can guess how many) we have seen the aforementioned answering machine which morphed into voice mail, fax machines that sent documents over the phone line, email and cell phones and text messaging.
-Smart phones with games and web browsers, text messaging and email access are the norm now for most of us and we are addicted.
+In the intervening years (you can guess how many), we have seen the aforementioned answering machine which morphed into voice mail, fax machines that sent documents over the phone line, email, cell phones and text messaging.
+Smart phone with games and web browsers, text messaging and email access are the norm now for most of us and we are addicted.

 We are addicted to being connected and as with most other addictions, its killing us.

 Few people would argue that they can text and drive safely, and most now accept that handheld cell phones are equally dangerous while many will continue to argue that hands-free calling is safe because it does not involve manipulating the phone while driving.
 All the research is contrary to this as the distraction is not principally as a result of using your hands; it’s the cognitive distraction that results from processing the conversation while simultaneously attempting to attend to the driving task.

 GPS, mobile music players, radios, and any other activity that pulls your attention from driving is a distraction as are the ongoing challenges of children and pets as well as other passengers.